 The Main School Production involves pupils from all year groups, with a complete transformation of the performance space to best suit the needs of the play; innovative stage design is at the heart of what we do.
 Our adventurous approaches have included rain, fire, falling walls, revolves and even building an indoor circus tent!

 Recent productions have included Shakespeare in Love by Lee Hall, Chariots of Fire by Mike Bartlett, Hansel and Gretel by Carl Grose, a version of Gogol's The Government Inspector and the musical Grease, amongst many others.

 There are also a number of smaller scale productions throughout the year which are age group specific, giving pupils from all year groups the chance to take on a lead role.

-The drama department also regularly participates in the Leatherhead, Woking and National Theatre Connections Festivals.
-We have had much success in recent years, winning a number of awards for our festival performances.
+The drama department also regularly participates in the Woking Drama Festival.
+We have had much success in recent years, winning a number of awards for our festival performances, and featured in the All British Final in 2021.
 GCSE and A Level Drama Showcases take place throughout the year.

 Facilities & Opportunities